ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/README.md

 /// <summary>
 /// Parses <see cref="String"/> into <see cref="ILine"/>.
 /// </summary>
-public interface ILineParser : ILineFormatPolicy
+public interface ILineParser : ILineFormat
 {
     /// <summary>
     /// Parse string into key.